juhp/cabal-rpm/man/cblrpm.1.md

-% CABAL-RPM(1)
+% CBLRPM(1)
 % This manpage was written by Jens Petersen
-% 2012-11-01
+% 2013-01-21

 # NAME
-cabal-rpm - generates RPM .spec files from Cabal packages
+cblrpm - generates RPM .spec files from Cabal packages

 # SYNOPSIS
-cabal-rpm [*options*] [*path-or-pkg*]
+cblrpm [*options*] spec [*path-or-pkg*] cblrpm [*options*] build [*path-or-pkg*] cblrpm [*options*] srpm [*path-or-pkg*]

 # DESCRIPTION
-Cabal-rpm generates RPM .spec files from Haskell Cabal package.
+cblrpm generates RPM .spec files from Haskell Cabal package.

-If no *path-or-pkg* is specified, cabal-rpm looks for a .cabal file in the current directory.
+If no *path-or-pkg* is specified, cblrpm looks for a .cabal file in the current directory.
 Otherwise, it will look for *path-or-pkg*.
 If the argument is a directory then it will look there for a .cabal file.
 If the argument is a path to a .cabal or .tar.gz file then it will use it.
-Otherwise if there is no '/' in the argument and it does not exist then cabal-rpm will try to unpack the package and use its .cabal file.
-Cabal-rpm uses a temporary directory for unpackaging tarballs or packages.
+Otherwise if there is no '/' in the argument and it does not exist then cblrpm will try to unpack the package and use its .cabal file. cblrpm uses a temporary directory for unpackaging tarballs or packages.

-Cabal-rpm then parses the above specified .cabal file and uses it to generate a .spec file that can be built.
+cblrpm then parses the above specified .cabal file and uses it to generate a .spec file that can be built.

-If a <PKG>.spec already exists, cabal-rpm output to <PKG>.spec.cblrpm instead.
+If a <PKG>.spec already exists, cblrpm output to <PKG>.spec.cblrpm instead.

-The cabal-rpm-diff command can be used in the same way to output a diff of <PKG>.spec and <PKG>.spec.cblrpm directly.
+The cblrpm-diff command can be used in the same way to output a diff of <PKG>.spec and <PKG>.spec.cblrpm directly.

 # OPTIONS